 Muhammad saw his mission as an extension of the Abrahamic traditions of Judaism and Christianity.
 Therefore, the first Qibla, or direction in which Muslims should pray, was Jerusalem (today, Muslims bow towards Mecca).
 In addition, Islamic tradition predicts that Jerusalem will play an important role in the future, naming it as one of the cities where the end of the world will play out.

-Though the world doesn’t appear to be ending there right now, Trump’s announcement is definitely increasing tensions.
+Though the world doesn’t appear to be ending there right now, Trump’s announcement has increased tensions in the region.
 The president’s decision to recognize Jerusalem as Israel’s capital drew praise from Israeli Prime Minister Benjamin Netanyahu and condemnation from Palestinian allies who worried that this move would make it more difficult to negotiate a long-sought peace treaty between the states.

 And in fact, hours before Trump’s announcement, the Palestinian general delegate to the U.K. stated that if the U.S. president recognized Jerusalem as the capital of Israel, he would effectively be “declaring war.”